blahosyl/dinner-party/README.md

 - [CR3] I want to make use of Object Oriented Programming
 - [CR4] I want to reduce code redundancy as much as possible
 - [CR5] I want the app to handle all possible user input
-- [CR4] I want pre-empt unexpected user input that the application cannot handle
+- [CR5] I want pre-empt unexpected user input that the application cannot handle
-- [CR5] I want the user to always be sure how to interact with the program
+- [CR6] I want the user to always be sure how to interact with the program
-- [CR6] I want the app to be as visually appealing as possible under the given constraints of the template
+- [CR7] I want the app to be as visually appealing as possible under the given constraints of the template
+- [CR8] I want to write code with future extendability and scalability in mind

 ## Design